-4.28 As a result of changes in people movements and consumer habits (increased time spent or working at home, coupled with a significant increase in home deliveries) there is an increase in the volumes of waste generated from residential properties.
+- 4.34 As a result of changes in people movements and consumer habits (increased time spent or working at home, coupled with a significant increase in home deliveries) there is an increase in the volumes of waste generated from residential properties.
 Although some of this increase will be recyclable material, there is also an increase in residual waste.

-4.29 The Council are the waste disposal authority so this increased tonnage is resulting in an estimated extra disposal cost pressure of around £600,000.
+The level of waste presented at the kerbside is circa 10% higher than it was during lockdown, showing that the increase in home deliveries and changing behaviours is here to stay. - 4.35 The Council are the waste disposal authority, so this increased tonnage is resulting in an estimated extra disposal cost pressure of around £1.4M.
+This is an increase forecast of circa £0.8M on the position that was reported at Period 4.
 Any increase in recycling performance will negate some of this additional cost.
+This is a major challenge as Southend-on-Sea remains as one of only a handful of Authorities across the Country that continues to operate a weekly bin collection at significant extra cost.